cosmicjs/cosmic-cli/README.md

 Some commands allow for two types of input: argument based and json string based.
 This is best illustrated with an example:

-To add a new barebones object with only a title that is of object type `planet-type`, there are two ways we could go about it, with equivalent results:
+To add a new barebones Object with only a title that is of Object Type `planets`, there are two ways we could go about it, with equivalent results:

 ```bash
 $ cosmic add-object --type_slug planets --title Venus